patrickvuarnoz/nova-beautify/Beautify.novaextension/README.md

 * Indentation settings are inherited from the editor
 * Line endings are inherited from the open document
 * Other configuration options can be set as global preferences
-* Option to format selection or document as specific syntax
+* Option to format selection or whole document as specific syntax
+* Option to format on save, settable per syntax in global preferences

 ## Invoking